-Powerscourt Estate, Enniskerry, Wicklow, Republic of Ireland
+Powerscourt Estate, Enniskerry, Wicklow,

-A magnificent palladian house and renowned grounds, located at the foothills of the Wicklow Mountains, off the N11, while Powerscourt waterfall, Ireland's highest, is 6 kilometres from the main estate.
+A magnificent Palladian house and renowned grounds, located at the foothills of the Wicklow Mountains, off the N11, while Powerscourt waterfall, Ireland's highest, is 6 kilometres from the main estate.

 Powerscourt is one of Europe’s great treasures and Ireland’s most famous estates.
 Gracing the Wicklow Mountains, 20 kilometres from Dublin city centre, Powerscourt is a heritage property with a surprising difference and a great family attraction.